-Behavioural indicators may include

-- Disclosing that physical harm has or may have occurred. - Unlikely explanations for injuries. - Explanations not making sense, changing or differing and/or not fitting with presented injuries. - Refusal to discuss/access medical help and/or delayed access to treatment. - No explanation, or child, or parent can't recall how the injuries occurred. - Reluctance to have parent/guardian contacted. - Mistrust of adults/demonstrating fear of particular adults/ caregivers/peers. - Fear of going home and/or to a particular location, including running away. - Being bullied and/or bullying others, and/or displaying controlling behaviour towards others. - Patterns of illness/claims of illness surrounding contact with a particular person. - Withdrawn, depression, moods or acting out behaviours. - Aggressive behaviour, disruptive nature or severe temper outburst. - Anxious, nervous, restlessness, jittery, flinching when approached or touched. - Expressing little or no emotion when hurt. - Being fearful when other children cry or shout. - Being excessively friendly to strangers, relationship difficulties. - Being passive and compliant. - Reluctance to undress and/or inappropriately dressed, e.g. wearing long-sleeved clothe/remaining covered on hot days
+Physical indicators may include Behavioural indicators may include Head injuries.
+Unexplained bruises, welts, scratches, cuts and abrasions (specifically regular, multiple, clustered and/or historic).
+Injuries in areas that are soft tissue, hidden and/or unusual places, e.g. face, backor tummy, buttocks, backs of legs, inner thighs, soles of feet, etc. Unexplained fractures, sprains, dislocations and broken bones.
+Particularly to the head, face, hip or shoulder dislocations.
+Especially in young babies or immobile children.
+Burn or scald marks (including cigarette burns, stovering, iron, rope).
+Injuries with particular patterns, e.g. bite marks, belt mark; fingertip bruising (e.g. being forcefully held).
+Strangulation or suffocation marks.
+Ingestion of alcohol and drugs.
+Poisoning.
+Disclosing that physical harm has or may have occurred.
+Unlikely explanations for injuries.
+Explanations not makingsense, changing or differing and/ or not fitting with presented injuries.
+Refusal to discuss/access medical help and/or delayed access to treatment.
+No explanation, or child, or parent can't recall how the injuries occurred.
+Reluctance to have parent/guardian contacted.
+Mistrust of adults/demonstrating fear of particular adults/ caregivers/peers.
+Fear of going home and/or to a particular location, including running away.
+Being bullied and/or bullying others, and/or displaying controlling behaviour towards others.
+Patterns of illness/claims of illness surrounding contact with a particular person.
+It is important to remember we can all hurt ourselves accidentally, and sometimes injuries may match some of the points noted above.
+However, what can help to identify non-accidental injuries is often the context surrounding theinjury: Does the injury fit with the explanation given?
+Is the injury plausible to the child's age and/or developmental level?
+Is there avariance in explanations between those around the child and/or between them and the child?
+Are the injuries in unusual places (e.g. soft tissue areas, hidden areas, on both sides) or do they have any particular patterns?
+Does there appear to be a delay in seeking assistance?
+Withdrawn, depression, moods or acting out behaviours.
+Aggressive behaviour, disruptive nature or severe temper outburst.
+Anxious, nervous, restlessness, jittery, flinching when approached or touched.
+Expressing little or no emotion when hurt.
+Being fearful when other children cry or shout.
+Being excessively friendly to strangers, relationship difficulties.
+Being passive and compliant.
+Reluctance to undress and/or inappropriately dressed, e.g. wearing long-sleeved clothe/remaining covered on hot days